 Villa Rehab, owned by a medical practitioner and his family, is a four bedroom water front home, including a two bedroom guest house, garage and an infinity pool.
 The property is located in Leeward, Turks and Caicos Islands.
-The design of both buildings has been laid out to promote cross and purge ventilation throughout all internal spaces.
+James Hamilton Architects designed the villa and guest house in a way to promote cross and purge ventilation throughout all internal spaces.

 Ventilation in the main living space is achieved by opening a high-level window directly above the kitchen island unit.
 This high-level window also serves to provide a distinction between the start of the great room and the end of the kitchen.